Your Questions Answered – What’s a UCC?

 I keep seeing the term UCC.
 What does it stand for?

 UCC stands for Uniform Commercial Code.
 The UCC is a set of laws concerning commercial transactions, such as the sale of goods.
-It also covers secured transactions, where a lender gains the right to foreclose on a borrower’s collateral should the borrow default on the loan.
+It also covers secured transactions, where a lender gains the right to foreclose on a borrower’s collateral should the borrower default on the loan.
 This is also called a security interest.
 Finally, the UCC governs negotiable instruments.
-Negotiable instruments are a specialized type of document guaranteeing payment by a set date or on demand.
+Negotiable instruments are a specialized type of document guaranteeing payment by a set date or on-demand.
 A check or a banknote are good examples of a negotiable instrument.

 The UCC aims to provide clarity and consistency across the country.
 Each state has such laws on commercial transactions, secured transactions and negotiable interests; however, they have varied historically in strength and breadth.
 That’s why the UCC is called a uniform code, because it evens out the differences in state laws and gives stability and reliability for companies operating across state lines.
 In other words, it makes these laws uniform in their application from one jurisdiction to another.